restlessronin/gfm-strip-disallowed/README.md

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).
-Running `quarto render example.qmd` generates the [example.md](example.md) with stripped tags.
+Running `quarto render example.qmd` in the root dir of this repo generates the [example.md](example.md) with stripped tags.

 ## `nbdev` example

-The extension was initially created for the `README.md` [this nbdev github repository](https://github.com/restlessronin/fastgs).
+The extension was initially created for the `README.md` of [this nbdev github repository](https://github.com/restlessronin/fastgs).
 Look at the first cell of `nbs/index.ipynb` (it's a raw cell, so it will not render correctly on the GitHub website).